 The Investment Manager believes the opportunities and risks associated with ESG matters are linked to business activities, which include management's long-term strategic focus, the business model structure, and the productive allocation of capital.
 Therefore, ESG considerations can be structural to each step of the Investment Manager's research framework and are integral to the analysis of business models, competitive advantages, operating efficiency, corporate management integrity, profitable growth and valuation.
-The majority of material ESG considerations, including ESG risks and opportunities, are embedded in the analysis of Quality criteria.
+The majority of material ESG considerations,

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. including ESG risks and opportunities, are embedded in the analysis of Quality criteria.
 Any company failing to meet the Quality criteria will be eliminated from the Fund's investment universe, regardless of the Growth or Valuation profile of the company.